dasguptaindra/Keap1-Nrf2-PPI-modulators-Predictor/README.md

 ## ✨ Features

 - 🧠 **AI-Powered Prediction**
-  - Predict the activity of Keap1–Nrf2 PPI modulators using a trained machine learning model.
+  - Predict the activity of Keap1–Nrf2 PPI modulators using a trained ML model.

 - ✏️ **Flexible Input**
   - Draw molecules using the integrated **Ketcher** molecular editor.